lclarkmichalek/site/content/post/monitoring-queue.md

 However, it's perfectly possible that the Kinesis publisher could become very slow, or that the Bigtable deleter could slow down.
-As the channels between the components are unbuffered, a slowdown upstream should cause the send on the channel to slow down, and by measuring this, we can get a sense of it there is a non scanner slowdown.
+As the channels between the components are unbuffered, a slowdown upstream should cause the send on the channel to slow down, and by measuring this, we can get a sense of if there is a non &emdash; scanner slowdown.
 Implementing this is easy enough.

 ```go
 var (